micahyoung/minio-buildpack/README.md

 ### Backup/restore

-Backups and restores can be performed using the `mc mirror` commands
+Backups and restores can be performed using the `mc mirror` commands on a machine *outside* the cluster.

 First, alias the public s3 url
 ```bash